 I am not sure if this pattern is as old as our industry, but especially in the recent years I noticed a growing tendency only to mention the potential advantages of a solution and hide the disadvantages.

-I’ve seen too many talks talks, articles, posts, and alike, that just praise some concept, technology or method, “Do <X> and everything will be fine!” being the typical message.
+I’ve seen too many talks, articles, posts, and alike, that just praise some concept, technology or method, “Do <X> and everything will be fine!” being the typical message.
 Downsides?
 Trade-offs?
 Nil return!

 In the recent years, most IT projects went for microservices, often based on dubious rationales.
 But are microservices really “right” while the vilified monoliths are “wrong”?

 There would be a lot of details to add, but the message already becomes clear: It is not that one is “right” and the other is “wrong” (as many people try to suggest).
 Both have their strengths and weaknesses.
 Deciding for any one of the two gives you some advantages while it also gives you some disadvantages at the same time.
-And hiding the disadvantages does not make them go away.
+Hiding the disadvantages does not make them go away.

-Again, taking a neutral stance, you see that event-based communication, e.g., helps to decouple parts better on a technical level, the reversed dependency relation (receiver knows sender) can be advantageous, event brokers can even create location transparency, timeouts can be handled differently and more.
+Again, taking a neutral stance, you see that event-based communication, e.g., helps to decouple parts better on a technical level.
+The reversed dependency relation (receiver knows sender) can be advantageous.
+Event brokers can even create location transparency, timeouts can be handled differently and more.

 Again, while the discussion is not complete, the same message takes shape: It is not that one is “right” and the other is “wrong”.
 Both have their strengths and weaknesses.

-I could a lot more examples, but these two little examples should be sufficient to illustrate what I mean with “Every decision has its price”.
+I could add a lot more examples, but these two little examples should be sufficient to illustrate what I mean with “Every decision has its price”.